MrRobinOfficial/Guide-UnrealEngine/README.md

 And lastly, we have pointers.
 This section, will go over about raw pointers and smart pointers.
 If you have no clue about pointers, highly recommend watching [Cherno about pointers](https://www.youtube.com/watch?v=DTxHyVn0ODg).

 Pointers and references are similar in that they both refer to variables, but there's one key difference.
 Pointers are **indirect references**, meaning they can change throughout the code, pointing to different variables.
-On the other hand, regular references are direct and can only refer to the specific variable they were initialized with.
+On the other hand, regular references are **direct** and can only **refer to the specific variable** they were initialized with.

-In a short summary, a pointer is like writing down the address of a building on a piece of paper.
+_In a short summary, a pointer is like writing down the address of a building on a piece of paper.
 The address on the paper tells you where the building is located, just as the memory address stored in the pointer variable tells you where a variable is located in memory.
-Similarly, you can also pass the address on the paper to someone else, allowing them to find the building too, just as you can pass a pointer variable to a function or another part of your code, allowing it to access the variable in memory.
+Similarly, you can also pass the address on the paper to someone else, allowing them to find the building too, just as you can pass a pointer variable to a function or another part of your code, allowing it to access the variable in memory._

 Pointers are valuable tools in programming as they allow us to store memory addresses, enabling dynamic memory allocation and manipulation of data structures.
 By using pointers, we can create more flexible and efficient code that can adapt to changing data requirements during program execution.

 Additionally, pointers are essential in scenarios like data structures, linked lists, and passing data to functions by reference, providing a level of control and precision that enhances the capabilities of the program.
-However, it's important to handle pointers with care, as incorrect usage can lead to **memory leaks** or **segmentation faults**.
+However, **it's important to handle pointers with care**, as incorrect usage can lead to **memory leaks** or **segmentation faults**.

 #### 🦴 Raw pointers